-This week Speech and Language Pathologist and DIR Expert Trainer Joleen Fernald, who also has her PhD, joins us from just outside of Tampa, Florida.
+This week Speech-Language Pathologist and DIR Expert Trainer Joleen Fernald, who also has her PhD, joins us from just outside of Tampa, Florida.
 She specializes in Selective Mutism and Alternative and Augmentative Communication (AAC) Intervention and is the Selective Mutism Clinic Coordinator at Joleen R. Fernald Pediatric Therapy Services, an Adjunct Professor at Granite State College, and the co-founder of Reconnections Education Center.
 She is also releasing a new book in a few weeks about Selective Mutism.
 I’m thrilled to finally have her as a guest on the podcast!

 The Power of Purposeful Communication